 The body is a complex system that converts food into energy to keep you alive!

-Every system has its optimal set of inputs.
+Every system has an optimal set of inputs.
 This doesn’t mean the system can’t process other things.
 (You could physically survive on potato chips and candy if you wanted to.)

-But if you want great results in the form of great energy, you need to care about what you put in.
+But if you want great energy, you need to care about what you put into your “energy system”.

 Key Variables for Optimizing Fuel

-- Quality (What You Eat): Are you eating a diet filled with nutrient-dense, whole foods?
+- Quality (What You Eat): Is your diet filled with nutrient-dense, whole foods?
 Real foods you know the name of?

 I first noticed how food impacts my body when I started working after college.
-It quickly became clear that eating “heavier” meals like a Chipotle burrito, or grain-heavy meals like a sandwich made me feel sleepy.
+It quickly became clear that eating grain-heavy meals like a burrito or sandwich made me feel sleepy.